 The 2025 SHRM Employee Benefits Survey of over 4,000 HR professionals confirmed that retirement planning, savings support, and health-related benefits are what employees want most.
 Financial wellness tools that address budgeting, savings goals, and retirement readiness hit all three of those categories.

 For organizations competing for talent against larger companies with bigger compensation budgets, a differentiated benefits package can close the gap.
-A mid-sized company cannot always match a Fortune 500 salary, but it can offer benefits that make employees feel supported and financially secure -- and the data shows that matters just as much to retention.
+A mid-sized company cannot always match a Fortune 500 salary, but it can offer benefits that make employees feel supported and financially secure.
+The data shows that matters just as much to retention.

 The Math on Prevention